-- 1.15.
+1.15.
 Section 2 describes the basic principles of radiation protection and their application in the protection of students, research workers and members of the public in research and education.
-The types of radiation sources ource used in research and education are described in Section 3.
-Recommendations on the duties and responsibilities of the operating organization, radiation safety committee, radiation protection officer and qualified expertexperts, and on the content of a radiation protection programme, are provided in Section 4.
+The types of radiation source used in research and education are described in Section 3.
+Recommendations on the duties and responsibilities of the operating organization, radiation safety committee, radiation protection officer and qualified experts, and on the content of a radiation protection programme, are provided in Section 4.
 Recommendations on the preparation of a safety assessment are provided in Section 5.
 Section 6 provides recommendations on the design of facilities, laboratories, equipment and sources.
 Section 7 provides recommendations on arrangements for occupational radiation protection, including classification of areas, local rules, monitoring of the workplace, assessment of occupational exposure, health surveillance and training.
-Section 8 provides recommendations on the discharge of radioactive material from laboratories, and on the management of radioactive waste and decommissioning.
+Section 8 provides recommendations on the discharge of radioactive material from laboratories and on the management of radioactive waste and decommissioning.
 Section 9 provides recommendations on protection of members of the public.
-Section 10 provides recommendations on the movement of radioactive material within a site, and on the transport of radioactive material to and from different sites.
-Section 11 provides recommendations on the arrangements for prevention of accidents and mitigation of their consequences, and foron the preparation of an emergency planplans and procedures. - 1.16.
+Section 10 provides recommendations on the movement of radioactive material within a site and on the transport of radioactive material to and from different sites.
+Section 11 provides recommendations on the arrangements for prevention of accidents and mitigation of their consequences and on the preparation of emergency plans and procedures.

+1.16.
 Annex I provides practical guidance on the use of naturally occurring radioactive material (NORM) in research and education.
 The use of radiation sources in secondary schools raises specific issues, for example in relation to the age of students; therefore, Annex II provides practical guidance on the use of radiation sources in secondary schools.
 Annex III provides case studies and practical guidance on the radiation protection of students in medical and paramedical education.
-Annex IV gives information on the safe use of specific types of radiation sources or in research and education.
-Annex V provides examples of specific onsite actions to considered in the emergency planplans and procedures for certain emergencies related relating to the use of sources in research and education.
+Annex IV gives information on the safe use of specific types of radiation source in research and education.
+Annex V provides examples of specific on-site actions to be considered in emergency plans and procedures for certain emergencies relating to the use of sources in research and education.